rozek/notes-on-gundb/README.md

 ### Signing ###

-In order to verify the origin of a given message, that text can be signed using `SEA.sign` and verified with `SEA.verify`
+In order to verify the origin of a given message, that text can be signed with `SEA.sign` (using the private part of a key pair) and verified with `SEA.verify` (using the public part of a key pair): The receiver of a signed message must therefore know the public key of its originator

 ```
   let KeyPair = await SEA.pair()